Different Types of Microscopes: a Comprehensive Guide

 Electron Microscopes

-Scanning Electron Microscope
+Scanning Electron Microscope (SEMs)

-Transmission Electron Microscopes
+Transmission Electron Microscopes (TEMs)

-Scanning Transmission Electron Microscopes
+Scanning Transmission Electron Microscopes (STEMs)

-Scanning Transmission Electron Microscopes (STEMs) combine the capabilities of SEMs and TEMs.
-They can generate high-resolution images of a sample's surface, similar to SEMs while providing detailed internal structural information identical to TEMs.
-STEMs excel in analyzing the elemental composition and chemical mapping of materials, making them particularly useful in fields such as materials science, chemistry, and nanotechnology.
+STEMs combine the capabilities of SEMs and TEMs, generating high-resolution images of both surface and internal structures.
+They excel at analyzing elemental composition and chemical mapping, making them particularly useful in materials science, chemistry, and nanotechnology.

 X-ray Inspection Systems